Q. What is Give Greater Allen County?

 Q. When is Give Greater Allen County?

-Give Greater Allen County is on April 21st, 2022 from 7a-7p with a celebration to follow just after from 7-9p on the Landing.
+Give Greater Allen County is on April 20, 2023 from 7 AM - 7 PM with a celebration to follow.

 Q. Which organizations can participate?

 Organizations that are verified 501(c)(3) charitable nonprofits or those who have secured fiscal sponsorships and that are headquartered in or provide the majority of their services in Allen County.

 Q. Who can donate?

 Anyone may donate.
 Donations through the Give Greater Allen County online portal to charitable nonprofit organizations are tax-deductible and cannot be refunded.
 Contributions may be made via credit and debit card only.
 Donations will be received and receipted by GiveGab.